alphanet-systems/fs-biz-stream/PRODUCT_DESIGN.md

     - **User:** Can create sales and manage inventory, but cannot access company settings or sensitive financial reports.

 ### b.
 Data Portability (Import/Export)
-- **Requirement:** Users must be able to easily migrate their existing data into BizStream.
-This is critical for adoption.
+- **Requirement:** Users must be able to easily get their data out of the system.
+This is critical for data ownership and user trust.
 - **v1 Implementation:**
-    - **CSV Import:** Implement a CSV import feature for `Counterparties` and `Products`.
-The system will provide a downloadable template file with clear instructions for the required format.
+    - **CSV Export:** Implement a "Export to CSV" feature for all core modules (`Counterparties`, `Products`, `Sales Orders`, and `Purchase Orders`).
+The system will generate and download a clean CSV file of the requested data.
-    - **Full Database Backup:** Provide a feature for the Admin to download a full backup of their entire database in an optimal format (e.g., a `.sql` or `.json` file).
+    - **Future Considerations:** A CSV import feature and full database backups are planned for future versions to facilitate easy data migration into BizStream.

 ### c.
 First-Time Setup & Configuration
 - **Requirement:** The application must have a clean initial state and guide new users through configuration.